Last Updated on

 Low levels of active thyroid hormone can deplete energy to make metabolism sluggish, leading to inexplicable weight gain, cold hands & feet, brain fog and moodiness, and fertility problems.
 They can also contribute to hair loss and a puffy, pasty appearance.

-Eating organic foods, using natural skincare and household items, and taking medications only when truly necessary helps reduce exposure to toxins, but it is not possible to avoid all of them.
+Eating organic foods, using natural skincare and household items, and taking medications only when truly necessary bits of help reduce exposure to toxins, but it is not possible to avoid all of them.
 Sometimes, hormonal balance can not be fully restored without customized testing & natural hormone prescriptions, but the right supplements can also help.

 “A good vitamin program is really important to stimulate detoxification in the body,” says Hotze.
 He recommends a formula with several pills per daily serving, including 5,000 IU of vitamin A; 50 milligrams of vitamin B1, B2, and vitamin B5; 200 micrograms of chromium; and 50-100 micrograms of selenium.
 Also, consider taking these daily: extra magnesium, fish oil (get about 500 milligrams of a combination of EPA and DHA), 1,000 milligrams of vitamin C, and about 60 milligrams of CoQ10.